Stephen Ministry

 • People affected by disasters or acts of violence.

-• People experiencing spiritual crisis.
+• People experiencing spiritual crises.

 • People with other critical needs or major life transitions that you know about.